 The answer is simple: I have no interest in dying of boredom while performing any reading of the cards.
-Hearing myself on repeat and auto-pilot delivering the same old same regardless of what context it’s put on my table is a sure way to hell or a place much worse.
+Hearing myself on repeat and auto-pilot delivering the same old same old regardless of what context is put on my table is a sure way to hell or a place much worse.

-Great fortunetelling is all about the willingness to kill it, which is what you do when you when you read for the essence of what’s put on your table in the form of a question and its context.
+Great fortunetelling is all about the willingness to kill it, which is what you do when you read for the essence of what’s put on your table in the form of a question and its context.
 You take this essence and mirror it with the essence of the 4 cleverly stylized suits of a playing cards pack.
 You make a quick judgment that’s not based on regurgitating meanings à la ‘this means that…’ Your judgment must be the result of what you see is happening in the cards, with the sound conclusion based on what is plausible in context.